A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Application to landing gear

 \subsection{Experimental method}

 The dataset explored here is an extensive collection of AE waveforms recorded throughout the fatigue test.
 A loading arm attached to the lug was used to transmit a cyclic load at a rate of $1Hz$ and with a peak amplitude of $5.5kN$.
 The load was later increased to $6kN$, $6.5kN$ and $7kN$ after $90,000$ cycles, $110,000$ cycles and $138,500$ cycles, respectively.
 Gradually increasing the load was necessary to promote crack-growth, eventually leading to rupture after $160,000$ cycles ($200,000s$).
 The test was made more \say{realistic} by also exciting the sliding tube of the main fitting, periodically at a rate of $0.4Hz$.
 The added contribution of the sliding tube was included to promote the generation of benign AE events, as would be expected outside laboratory conditions.

-This dataset has been analysed before in \cite{Hensman2011}, where spatial-scanning statistics were used to detect and localise the source of damage in the landing gear.
+This dataset has been analysed before in~\cite{Hensman2011}, where spatial-scanning statistics were used to detect and localise the source of damage in the landing gear.
 In the following, the analysis will be limited to the early identification of damage, and how the implementation of nonparametric probabilistic techniques can aid in this task.

 The main fitting was mounted with eight \textit{Physical Acoustics Limited (PAL) Nano} $30$ sensors around the cylindrical part of the landing gear (Figure \ref{fig:dm_test_rig}).
 All sensors were attached to the structure with magnetic-clamps, and brown-grease was used as an acoustic-couplant.
 Using a $PAL PCI-2$ acquisition system, the measured data were recorded at a sampling rate of $2MHz$.
 Fixed-size windows of $2048$ samples were recorded upon the signal crossing a pre-established threshold of $43dB$.
 A memory buffer remained active to include $500$ sample-points before the trigger event of each waveform.